 The College of Engineering will help you develop the skills and knowledge necessary to be a productive engineer, starting from your first day as a student at Embry-Riddle Prescott.
 From hands-on design projects to theoretical analysis, you’ll be challenged, supported, prepared, and mentored by some of the nation’s most outstanding faculty in the COE's three departments — Aerospace Engineering, Mechanical Engineering, and Computer, Electrical, & Software Engineering.
-This will assure you’ll be well-equipped to take the next steps toward your future, whether you choose graduate school or a career.
+This will ensure you’ll be well-equipped to take the next steps toward your future, whether you choose graduate school or a career.

 The dean is responsible for the strategic direction of the college.
 He focuses on facilities, accreditation, curriculum reform, and is the primary focal point for external relations.

 The Aerospace Engineering program at Embry-Riddle Prescott is rated first in the nation by U.S. News & World Report.
 The curriculum provides you with specific aerospace design skills and a broad exposure to theory, modern analysis, measurement, and communications and computational techniques essential to the profession.

 The Computer Engineering program at Embry-Riddle is a unique application of Embry-Riddle's traditional strengths in computer science and engineering and the emerging field of distance education.
 Students acquire a broad background in computing machinery, concentrating on programming languages, circuit theory, embedded control systems, real-time systems, and software engineering.